 The hardware setup associated with this modem keeps latency to a minimum, qualifying it as one of the better bets for bandwidth-intensive tasks like gaming.

 If you are in the market for an all-inclusive modem that doesn’t only promise higher speeds but even a top-notch processing setup, Arris SB8200 is the device to consider.
 After testing it extensively for 6 weeks at a stretch, as my primary modem, I feel that big business houses, telemarketing firms, and professional gamers can immensely benefit from this avant-garde modem.

 I’ve also compared this modem with its competitors:

-Arris Surfboard SB8200 is one of the most popular cable modems out there.
-It is backed by DOCSIS 3.1 technology and 32 downstream and 8 upstream channels.
-It works best with internet plans of up to 800 Mbps.
-It is suitable for video conferencing, streaming, and multi-tab browsing, considering its ability to cut through any level of congestion.
+Arris SB8200 is one of the most popular cable modems backed by DOCSIS 3.1, with 32 downstream and 8 upstream channels.
+It works best with internet plans of 800 Mbps to 1 Gbps.
+It is suitable for video conferencing, streaming, and multi-tab browsing, considering its ability to cut through any congestion level.

 Find my overall ratings here:

 - Ease of Setup & Control: 4.2 / 5.0

 - Price to Value Ratio: 4.5 / 5.0

 - Design & Aesthetics: 4.4 / 5.0